citiwave-io/solaredge-v1-harvesting--python/README.md

 - Ensure you have your SolarEdge site ID and API key.
 - Modify the script parameters with your site ID and API key where indicated.
 - Execute the script from the command line
+- See all the logs in all.log file.
+You can find errors in errors-only.log file
 ```shell
 python3 main.py
 ```